areed1192/python-bureau-economic-analysis-api-client/README.md

 An Python API client used to pull and retrieve data from the US Bureau of Economic Analysis.

+## Grab an API Key

+To grab an API key, you'll need to setup an account with the Bureau Of Economic Analysis.
+Go to the [API Homepage](https://apps.bea.gov/API/signup/index.cfm) and fill out the register form on the left hand side.
+Once filled out an API key will be sent to your email.

 ## Setup

 Right now, the library is not hosted on **PyPi** so you will need to do a local install on your system if you plan